crcx/retroforth/doc/RETRO-Book.md

     Compiler    Heap        ;       [    ]      Dictionary
     d:link      d:class     d:xt    d:name      d:add-header
     class:word  class:primitive     class:data  class:macro
-    prefix::    prefix:#    prefix:&    prefix:$
+    sigil::     sigil:#     sigil:& sigil:$
     interpret   d:lookup    err:notfound

 Assembler

     i           d           r

 I *could* slightly reduce this.
-The $ prefix could be defined in higher level code, and I don't strictly *need* to expose the `fetch-next` and `store-next` here.
+The $ sigil could be defined in higher level code, and I don't strictly *need* to expose the `fetch-next` and `store-next` here.
 But since the are already implemented as dependencies of the words in the kernel, it would